Infrastructure as Code /

 Resource nodes can be used to create or update services, jobs, addons, and other resources on the Northflank platform.
 They can also be used to trigger builds, run jobs, and schedule addon backups.

-The below example creates a deployment service called nginx, deploying the nginx image from Docker Hub .
+, deploying the nginx image from Docker Hub .
 It also publicly exposes port 80 using HTTP.
+Resource nodes must have a projectId set in the node, or inherit the project context from a workflow.

 {